michaelmosmann/silk/help/harmful.md

 ## <a id="setter_injection"></a> C. Setter Injection
 The concerns with setter injection are not about the technique itself but about the consequences when using the resulting type.
-Setters do not enforce correct initialization in the way a constructor can.
+Setters do not enforce correct initialisation in the way a constructor can.
 A programmer can't derive what setters are necessary to call and which might be optional when using the type without DI.
 Moreover this code does not _break_ (compile error) when new setters are introduced (as it would be the case with constructors).
 To argue that a type is just use via a DI container is to argue that the code _depends_ on this technique.
 Still the goal has to be to keep DI as transparent as possible, hence to allow an application to work clean and stable wired manually as well.

-Further setters deny any initialization logic (like what to do in `null` argument case) or make it very cumbersome and error prone since the sequence of setter invocations can't be enforced but other values might play a role in the logic.
+Further setters deny any initialisation logic (like what to do in `null` argument case) or make it very cumbersome and error prone since the sequence of setter invocations can't be enforced but other values might play a role in the logic.
 When using constructor injection this is again very simple, straight forward and stable.

 As <a href="#field_injection">A.&nbsp;Instance Field Injection</a> setters are sometimes seen as _good_ solution when dealing with many dependencies.
 Especially when some are so called _optional_ dependencies.
 Again it must be said that many dependencies are a design flaw that is more persistent than solved using setters (this was discussed in more detail at <a href="#field_injection">A.</a>).

-Beyond that setters deny the usage of `final` state, whereby all problems of mutable accessible state and in particular <a href="#reinjection">D.&nbsp;Reinjection</a> apply orthogonal to the problems described above what causes a multiplication of complexity whereby it becomes hard or impossible to understand or predict the actual behavior of the type instance and the application using it in all occurring cases.
+Beyond that setters deny the usage of `final` state, whereby all problems of mutable accessible state and in particular <a href="#reinjection">D.&nbsp;Reinjection</a> apply orthogonal to the problems described above what causes a multiplication of complexity whereby it becomes hard or impossible to understand or predict the actual behaviour of the type instance and the application using it in all occurring cases.

 Last but not least to argue that setter injections allows dependency cycles without proxies is to argue that dependency cycles are a desirable characteristic or _unresolvable_.
 Both arguments are easy to prove wrong.